Household Hazardous Waste Sweep for Properties affected by the Walbridge/Meyers Fire

 Work is anticipated to begin Tuesday, September 15, barring any extreme weather or fire events.
 Once all parcel information is collected, DTSC will have an interactive map in which property owners can check the status of their parcel.
 If any parcels have accessibility obstacles, please contact the Sonoma County Hazardous Materials Unit at (707) 565-2024.

-The State will conduct a rapid sweep, not a comprehensive clean-up.
+The government agency will conduct a rapid sweep, not a comprehensive clean-up.
 Detected hazardous waste will be removed, but some hazardous waste may be missed or may otherwise require subsequent clean-up actions during the debris removal phase by someone certified to handle household hazardous waste.
-Note, even though the State will be conducting the initial sweep, all properties are still required to have a Certified Asbestos Consultant clear respective properties for asbestos before work can commence.
+Note, even though the government agency will be conducting the initial sweep, all properties are still required to have a Certified Asbestos Consultant clear respective properties for asbestos before work can commence.

 No. The removal during the Household Hazardous Waste sweep will be limited.
 Fire debris removal for the purpose of clean-up and rebuild is a separate process.